Volunteering with us

 informed role in their child's education and development.

-impartial advice so they can make informed decisions.
+with information and impartial advice so they can make informed

 As a volunteer IPS you might help with paperwork, writing